LGBTQ linguistics: Latinx lesbian slang in the Midwest

+Spanglish and code-switching

+La Fountain-Stokes argues Spanglish's "messiness", the fact that there are no grammatical rights or wrongs, embodies queer transgression, distinguishing Latinx from English slang.
+Spanglish and code-switching are central for Latinx queer communities in the US.
+Switching between languages in Spanglish parallels challenges within the queer community to adhere to strict sexuality and gender categories.
+Spanglish's lack of rules allows for queer Latinxs to freely express their intersectional identities with smaller fears of judgment or exclusion.
+The use of Spanish and Spanglish among Latinx queer communities fosters a sense of culture as well as the rejection of white queer linguistics.

+Language as a form of resistance

-Much of mainstream culture views queer language and terms as “cool”, silencing the fact that much of queer slang and linguistics was created by Black and Latinx queer communities as a form of survival.Differences in region, country of origin, and queer cultural expression create a range of slang used by queer Latinx individuals to feel seen among one another in a world where others exclude them.
+Much of mainstream culture views queer language and terms as "cool", silencing the fact that much of queer slang and linguistics was created by Black and Latinx queer communities as a form of survival.
+Differences in region, country of origin, and queer cultural expression create a range of slang used by queer Latinx individuals to feel seen among one another in a world where others exclude them.
 Latinx scholars reflect on the safe communities and environments built in places of constant change and transformation like the US-Mexico border.
 Researcher Edgard Alexis Amaro Martínez connects this to the duality of community and a constant need for survival that is found in urban hubs among queer Latinx communities.
 This community building birthed new ideas, new forms of expression, and new vocabulary through slang.

-One scholar notes that what is interesting about lesbian Latinx slang specifically is the way words carry feminine and masculine connotations.
-Though this community is one that breaks from traditional machista values, the gendering of terms that is found in the Spanish language has crossed over into lesbian Latinx vernacular.
-In one study lesbian spanish speakers were asked to list common slang terms used in their spanish speaking circles.
-These words included “bucha, buchona, butcha, bollera, tortillera, marimacho/a, macho/a, papi, femenina, and hombruna”.
-Through the gendering of these terms it is important to highlight the fact that the usage of the Spanish language, a gendered language, is used by Latinxs because of colonization and that traditional toxic masculinity prevails in the Latinx community due to a society that operates through patriarchal norms and expectations.
+The effects of machismo

+Traditional toxic masculinity prevails in the Latinx community due to a society that operates through patriarchal norms and expectations.
+Scholars connect Latinx queer slang to machismo present in Latinx cultures, illustrating how certain terms challenge traditional gender structures.
+Thus, Spanglish and Spanish slang among the queer community serves as a form of expression, but also breaks cultural and political norms that are deeply rooted for Latinxs.